Why is it easier to balance a bike in motion?

 The short answer

 It is easier to balance on a moving bicycle because the momentum enables the bike to be steered into the direction of the lean, which rebalances the bike.
-The steering design of bikes and, to a minor degree, the gyroscopic precession effect also help a bike balance while moving.
+The steering design of bikes and, to a minor degree, the gyroscopic precession effect also help a bicycle stay upright while in motion.

 The long answer